Kirk Hammett: Other appearances

 He also appeared on the Kichigai EP by punk band Septic Death.
 He played additional lead guitar on the title track.

 Hammett can be seen in the background in Primus' "John the Fisherman" video fishing off of Les Claypool's boat.
 Hammett has been friends with Primus bassist and lead vocalist Les Claypool since childhood.
 Claypool even auditioned for Metallica after the tragic death of Cliff Burton.

 Hammett played guitar on the track "Satan" with Orbital for the Spawn: The Album soundtrack released in July 1997.

 Hammett plays a guitar solo on Pansy Division's song "Headbanger" which appears on the EP For Those About to Suck Cock.

 In 2005, Hammett was featured playing the guitar roles on the Carlos Santana track "Trinity" alongside steel-pedal guitarist Robert Randolph.
 Santana personally asked Hammett to contribute to his then-upcoming album All That I Am.
 Hammett previously worked with Santana in 2001 at a live show benefit in San Francisco.
 Metallica had also invited Santana into the studio while recording St. Anger.

 In 2006, Hammett voiced himself on The Simpsons ("The Mook, the Chef, the Wife and Her Homer").
 He also provided various voices on the Adult Swim show Metalocalypse, including a two fingered fan ("The Curse of Dethklok"), The Queen of Denmark ("Happy Dethday"), and a Finnish barkeep ("Dethtroll").

 Hammett also appeared as a guest in an episode of Space Ghost Coast to Coast titled "Jacksonville", alongside fellow Metallica member James Hetfield.

 He appeared as a guest guitarist on K'Naan's 2006 song "If Rap Gets Jealous" off of the Troubadour album.

 After performing a set with Metallica at Bonnaroo in June 2008, Hammett played one song with My Morning Jacket and a couple songs with the annual Superjam collaboration, which also included Les Claypool and members of Gogol Bordello playing primarily Tom Waits songs.

 Hammett is one of the main characters in Guitar Hero: Metallica, along with the rest of the current line-up of Metallica.

 In 2011, Hammett appeared in an episode of Jon Benjamin Has a Van as an actor and guitarist.

 Hammett collaborated with Cindy Blackman Santana and Vernon Reid from Living Colour on Evolution Revolution, a track from the former's 2020 album Give the Drummer Some.

 Hammett has appeared as himself, representing the character Kevin's conscience, in the 2022 American teen comedy-drama Metal Lords.

 In May 2023, Hammett performed at the Jeff Beck tribute concerts held at the Royal Albert Hall in London, sharing the stage with Eric Clapton, Rod Stewart, Ronnie Wood, Billy Gibbons and Johnny Depp among others.

+Hammett fell off the stage during a concert in Dublin on June 19, 2026.
+The accident happened while the band was performing "Seek & Destroy".
+Hammett joked about the incident on social media, calling it "Slip and Destroy".